p2k3m/ResumeForge/docs/user-journey.md

 ## 3. Launch the ATS analysis
 - **What to do:** Press **Evaluate me against the JD**.
-- **Behind the scenes:** Lambda analyses the résumé and job description, runs ATS heuristics, and scores the submission across Layout & Searchability, Readability, Impact, Crispness, and Other Quality Metrics.
+- **Behind the scenes:** Lambda analyses the résumé and job description, runs ATS heuristics, and scores the submission across Layout & Searchability, Readability, Impact, Crispness, and Other.
 It also compares the CV against the JD to detect gaps in designations, skills, experience, certifications, and highlights.
 - **Expected result:** The dashboard populates with a total ATS score, probability of selection, and contextual insights (e.g., “Add Kubernetes to align with JD requirements”).
 Errors surface inline with instructions to retry or adjust inputs.

 ## 4. Iterate on improvements